exercism/problem-specifications/exercises/rotational-cipher/description.md

 The general notation for rotational ciphers is `ROT + <key>`.
 The most commonly used rotational cipher is `ROT13`.

-A `ROT13` on the Latin alphabet would be as follows:
+A `ROT13` on the English alphabet would be as follows:

 ```text
 Plain:  abcdefghijklmnopqrstuvwxyz